roura356a/csk/intl.en-US/Release notes/System Component change Records/Networking/Terway.md

     -   The consistency of security groups.
     -   The pod network configurations.
     -   The host network configurations.
--   Routing based on the host network stack when IPVLAN is used is supported.
+-   Routing based on the host network stack in IPVLAN mode is supported.

 |No impact on workloads |
 |v1.0.10.263-gdbe50a9-aliyun|registry.cn-hangzhou.aliyuncs.com/acs/terway:v1.0.10.263-gdbe50a9-aliyun|2020-12-03|The error in Terway when the exclusive ENI mode is used is fixed.|No impact on workloads |